dougsweetser/space-time_numbers/README.md

 ## Naming the Dragon Correctly

-Full disclosure: I have owned quaternions.com since 1997, purchased because I did not think the scalar of a square of a quaternion event could not be an accident.
-It used to be near the top of Google searches until I started to host it at Github using mkdocs.
+Full disclosure: I have owned quaternions.com since 1997, purchased because I thought the first term of the square of a quaternion event was precisely the Lorentz invariant inteval of special relativity.
+That could not be an accident.
+The website used to be near the top of Google searches until I started to host it at Github using mkdocs.
 I made the move because I found it far easier to maintain.
 So why ever use the name **space-time numbers** for exactly the same algebraic structure?